anishi1222/CosmosDB_RBAC_Demo/README.md

-# CosmosDB_RBAC_Demo
+# CosmosDB RBAC Demo
-Interact with RBAC configured Cosmos DB
+Interaction with RBAC configured Cosmos DB

 ## How to use